victororlyk/victororlyk/README.md

 ### Hi there 👋

 I am passioned Javascript developer with a great experience in a wide range of technologies.
-I am good at React, Redux, TS, JS and eager to learn new all the time.
+I am good at React, Redux, TS, JS and eager to learn Kotlin and Python.

 My skills:
 - Build frontend applications with React, Vue